-Achondroplasia is a genetic disorder that causes short stature called dwarfism and a large head, also known as macrocephaly.
-It is a disorder in which bone and cartilage do not grow normally.
+Achondroplasia is a genetic disorder that causes short stature, called dwarfism, and a large head, also known as macrocephaly.
 It is the most common cause of dwarfism.

 This condition leads to patients reaching a full-grown height of less than four feet.
 The greatest shortening occurs in the bone between the shoulder and the elbow and the bone between the hip and the knee.
 There may also be underdevelopment of the face.